Nelly Korda's bid for LPGA Player of the Year ends as the 'Jin Young Ko Show' took over

 “Obviously, I wish I could have kind of given it a better run, but in all, I think I had a great year.
 So, I'm just going to kind of look back on that and enjoy it.
 But today was—she just played amazing golf.
 There is not much you can do.
 Just sit back and watch honestly.”

 The sting of the loss was apparent, but Korda had much to celebrate about her 2021 season.
-She won four times, including her first major championship title (KPMG Women’s PGA Championship).
+She won four times, including her first major championship title (the KPMG Women’s PGA Championship in June).
 She also took home the gold medal at the Tokyo Olympics, a victory that didn’t count toward the LPGA POY race, and became the first American to reach World No. 1 since Stacy Lewis in 2014.
 She had 10 top-10 finishes in 17 starts, missed just one cut and finished no worse than T-28 when she made the cut.

 “It's honestly been crazy,” Korda said.
 “You know, a lot of people tried to put like the award situation I feel like in my head a little, and I guess sometimes that gets the best of you.
 You may come out of this thinking, Hey, I didn't win an award.
 It wasn't that good of a year.
 If I look back, it's like, Jesus, I've done a lot.”